j3ffh95/Foodium-Website-Project/README.md

 ## How It's Made:

-**Tech used:** HTML5, CSS3, JavaScript ESNext, font awesome, lightbox2, theMealDB
+**Tech used:** HTML5, CSS3, JavaScript ESNext, font awesome, lightbox2, theMealDB, VsCode and a bit of bootstrap

 This project was created to show my understanding of using APIS.
 I got to use an APi by getting information from it and display it aswell.